LesiaChaban/gdk-oci-oke-workshop/04-review-code/review-code.md

       port: 8080
 ```

-i.
-Add `metadata.namespace` to segregate user-defined resources and to simplify resource cleanup.
+1. Add `metadata.namespace` to segregate user-defined resources and to simplify resource cleanup.
-ii.
-Add `spec.serviceAccountName` to associate the service account with the pod.
+2. Add `spec.serviceAccountName` to associate the service account with the pod.
-iii.
-Update the `spec.containers[0].image` to point to your image in OCIR.
+3. Update the `spec.containers[0].image` to point to your image in OCIR.
-iiii.
-Add `spec.automountServiceAccountToken` and set it to `true`
+4. Add `spec.automountServiceAccountToken` and set it to `true`
-iv.
-Add `spec.containers[0].imagePullPolicy`.
+5. Add `spec.containers[0].imagePullPolicy`.
-v.
-Add `spec.containers[0].env` for the environment variables `OCI_OS_NS` and `OCI_OS_BUCKET_NAME`.
+6. Add `spec.containers[0].env` for the environment variables `OCI_OS_NS` and `OCI_OS_BUCKET_NAME`.
-vi.
+7.
-vii.
-Add `imagePullSecrets` for OKE to pull a private container image from OCIR.
+8. Add `imagePullSecrets` for OKE to pull a private container image from OCIR.

 You may now **proceed to the next lab**.